VladimirPirozhenko/MidnightMayhem/README.md

 # MidnightMayhem
-### MidnightMayhem is a simple game where you control the ball and should push cubes out of the arena <br />
+### MidnightMayhem is a simple game where you control ball and should push cubes out of the arena <br />

 # Features
 - FishNet networking